ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ### V\$LIBRARY

-This view provides informaiton of dynamically loaded library in C/C++ internal procedure.
+This view provides information of dynamically loaded library in C/C++ internal procedure.
 The user can check whether the desired library is properly loaded with the library information.

 | Column name        | Type        | Description                                        |
 |--------------------|-------------|----------------------------------------------------|